Speech & Debate for Grades 6-8 and 9-12

 - 4 Point Refutation

-- Focus on Special Assignment: such Mock Trial or Podcasting
+- Focus on Special Assignment: such as Toastmasters Meeting model, Mock Trial or Podcasting

 - Mock Trial: introduction to the various roles people play in court trials (judge, attorney, defendant, bailiff, etc.); introduction to terms and procedures commonly used in court trials; analyzing testimony and role playing